TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Line-of-sight analysis

-We use the $M_* - \slos$ relation obtained \citet{zahid16} on galaxies up to redshift 0.7 to estimate the mass-to-light ratio, M/L, of the P5 perturber using its velocity dispersion \slos$_{\rm P5}$ measured with the MUSE data (see Appendix \ref{app:slosp5} for more details).
+We used the $M_* - \slos$ relation obtained \citet{zahid16} on galaxies up to redshift 0.7 to estimate the mass-to-light ratio, M/L, of the P5 perturber using its velocity dispersion \slos$_{\rm P5}$ measured with the MUSE data (see Appendix \ref{app:slosp5} for more details).
 The flux determined with a circular aperture around P5 in the F160W band converted into luminosity using a fiducial cosmology with $\hc=70$ \kmsmpc and $\Omega_{\rm m} =0.3$.
-By applying the same M/L ratio to the other perturbers, we estimate their mass and \slos.
-Given the uncertainty of the \slos$_{\rm P5}$ measurement, the uncertainty on the fiducial cosmological parameters and the fact that some perturbers are assumed to be further the range studied by \citet{zahid16} can be neglected.
-By approximating the perturbers' mass distributions with an SIS we compute their Einstein radius, $\theta_{\rm E,SIS}$ with :
+By applying the same M/L ratio to the other perturbers, we estimated their mass and \slos.
+Given the uncertainty of the \slos$_{\rm P5}$ measurement, the uncertainty on the fiducial cosmological parameters and the fact that some perturbers are assumed to be further than the range studied by \citet{zahid16}, can be neglected.
+By approximating the perturbers' mass distributions with an SIS, we computed their Einstein radius, $\theta_{\rm E,SIS}$, with :

-with $D_{\rm ps}$ and $D_{\rm s}$ the angular diameter between the source and perturber and between the observer and the source, respectively.
+with $D_{\rm ps}$ and $D_{\rm s}$ the angular diameter between the source and perturber, and between the observer and the source, respectively.

-We assume that the perturbers without a redshift measurement lie between the closest perturber P5 and the source.
-We therefore repeat the computation with redshifts uniformly drawn between $z_5$ and $z_{\rm s}$ and take the mean and the 16th and 84th percentile ($1-\sigma$ in a Gaussian distribution) of the resulting distribution as the final estimate.
+We assumed that the perturbers without a redshift measurement lie between the closest perturber, P5 and the source.
+We therefore repeated the computation with redshifts uniformly drawn between $z_5$ and $z_{\rm s}$, and took the mean, the 16th, and 84th percentile ($1-\sigma$ in a Gaussian distribution) of the resulting distribution as the final estimate.

-We can then estimate the flexion shift caused by each perturber using Eq.~\ref{eq:flexionshift}.
-The results presented in Table~\ref{tab:perturbergroups} show that even when marginalizing on their redshift, the flexion shift of these perturbers are all potentially larger than $10^{-4}$.
+We could then estimate the flexion shift caused by each perturber using Eq.~\ref{eq:flexionshift}.
+The results presented in Table~\ref{tab:perturbergroups} show that even when marginalising on their redshift, the flexion-shifts of these perturbers are all potentially larger than $10^{-4}$.
 They can therefore significantly influence the image's position and should be included in the mass model.

-In addition, the subtraction of the PSF, lens and source light with a preliminary SIE model, revealed the presence of a luminous component $\sim 0.6 \arcs$ from image B. Without a counter-image indicating that this feature belongs in the source, we treat this component as a perturber, hereafter P9.
-Because of its faintness, the spectra of P9 cannot be extracted from the MUSE data cube and its mass cannot be estimated with the same technique employed for all other perturbers.
+In addition, the subtraction of the PSF, lens, and source light with a preliminary SIE model revealed the presence of a luminous component $\sim 0.6 \arcs$ from image B. Without a counter-image indicating that this feature belongs in the source, we treated this component as a perturber, hereafter P9.
+Because of its faintness, the spectra of P9 could not be extracted from the MUSE data cube, and its mass could not be estimated with the same technique employed for all other perturbers.